| Note | Description |

 | [[notes/Easterlin paradox.md\|Easterlin paradox]] | The observation that beyond a certain income level, increases in average income do not necessarily increase average happiness. |

-| [[notes/Egg of Columbus.md\|Egg of Columbus]] | A problem that seems simple or obvious after someone has shown how to solve it, alluding to Columbus’s demonstration of balancing an egg. |
+| [[notes/Egg of Columbus.md\|Egg of Columbus]] | A parable showing how a problem seems simple or obvious after someone has shown how to solve it. |

 | [[notes/Einstellung effect.md\|Einstellung effect]] | The tendency to solve problems using familiar methods even when better solutions exist. |